 If we win a large judgment, will the defendant be able to pay?

-Hudson Intelligence conducts asset searches for law firms, corporations and private individuals.
+Hudson Intelligence provides pre-litigation asset searches for law firms, corporations, insurers, creditors and private individuals.
+We also conduct asset searches for evaluation of settlement offers.
 We work closely with clients throughout the U.S. and internationally.

 Asset Search for Litigation Support

 Pre-litigation asset searches enable clients to evaluate their potential for successful financial recovery against individuals and business defendants.
 If litigation is successful and results in a sizable judgment for money damages, potential recovery of those funds depends entirely on defendant’s assets and income.
 If the defendant is broke or bankrupt, collection efforts – and all the time and expense of litigation – may end in frustration.
 Yet if the defendant has a healthy financial profile, the prospects for future recovery are positive and an informed decision to file suit can be made with confidence.

 "I have used Hudson Intelligence LLC, and John Powers in particular, in the past in my law practice and have been very pleased.
 Coordination of my request has been easy, terms of our retention for services were clear, and reports received as promised – on time.
 I have been impressed with the thoroughness of John's reports.
 Their depth has given me and, therefore, my clients, confidence in their decision-making."

 Asset Search in Anticipation of Litigation or Settlement

 The scope of an asset search during pre-litigation or settlement negotiations generally includes the following areas of assets and liabilities: